eiriklied/es6-generators/Readme.md

 // Request done!
 Server: "Microsoft-IIS/7.5"
 ```

 And it doesn't stop there!
-Why not make a couple of requests in parallell:
+Why not make a couple of requests in parallel:

 ```javascript
 var co = require('co');